andreykobal/monster-girl-generator/README.md

 ```

 Make sure to have your **Pinata API keys** and **OpenRouter API keys** ready for the character generation and image uploads.

+### License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Contribute

+We welcome contributions!
+To get started, fork the repository, make your changes, and submit a pull request.
+Please ensure your code follows the existing style and includes tests where applicable.